 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best Collar: Bayer Seresto Flea and Tick Collar
+Best Collar: Seresto 8 Month Flea & Tick Prevention Collar for Cats & Kittens

 If your cat is picky about taking pills or receiving topical treatments, a flea collar is an easy alternative that can be just as effective.
 Our top pick is this collar from Bayer, which is effective for a full eight months and offers continuous protection from fleas and ticks.
 The active ingredients in the collar are released in low concentrations, protecting your cat and killing fleas on contact with the skin.
 The formulation is odorless and non-greasy, and is also effective against flea eggs and larvae, preventing infestations before they happen.